splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

 Create muting rules
 =============================================================================

-To create a muting rule, you can either:
+To create a muting rule, you can do one of the following:

 - :ref:`Mute specific detectors or alerts <rule-from-alerts-page>`.
 - :ref:`Create muting rules based on group-by dimensions <rule-from-group-by>`.